orb-lang/helm/doc/md/helm/sqlayer.md

 conn_mt.__index = new_conn_index
 ```

 ```lua
 return sql
 ```

 ### Stretch goals

-#### sql.NULL
+#### sql\.NULL

-This isn't much of a stretch, just a truthy table that represents nullity.
+This isn't much of a stretch, just a truthy table that represents nullity\.

 #### Dereferencing pointers in Luaspace

-It would be nice to write a small C wrapper on ``sqlite3_sql()`` that gets the
+It would be nice to write a small C wrapper on `sqlite3_sql()` that gets the
-address from a statement pointer and returns the resulting string.
+address from a statement pointer and returns the resulting string\.
 The whole
-dataflow layer of ``bridge`` is predicated on abstracting over some pretty
+dataflow layer of `bridge` is predicated on abstracting over some pretty
-gnarly SQL introspection.
+gnarly SQL introspection\.

 The easy way is just to denormalize the string onto a member of the stmt
-table, but that violates single-source-of-truth, and handling pointers across
+table, but that violates single\-source\-of\-truth, and handling pointers across
-the abstraction barrier is something I'm going to need to get used to.
+the abstraction barrier is something I'm going to need to get used to\.